PolakAllen/pyconst/const/readme.md

 2. Internal Graphs

-Internal graphs are a far more expermental analogous application of external graphs.
+Internal graphs are a far more experimental analogous application of external graphs.
 Internal graphs are concerned with any scope that allows definition and execution of other executable scopes.